How downtime can actually help you—and your business—grow.

 That’s why, if you want to avoid lost productivity and set your business up for success after your downtime is over, it’s important to keep your team engaged and motivated.

 If you can, keep your employees working at the same level they were working at pre-downtime—even if that means giving them different types of projects than they usually work on.
 (For example, if you have a graphic designer that generally creates designs for clients, you might have them work on an internal project.
 Or if you have an administrative assistant that generally handles client requests, you might have them put their organizational skills towards helping you manage the logistics for your website redesign.)
-If that’s not possible and you have to reduce your employees’ hours, it’s important to keep them in the loop with what’s going on and let them know you’re doing everything you can to get them back to working at full capacity.
+If that’s not possible and you have to reduce your employees’ hours, it’s important to keep them in the loop with what’s going on and let them know when you can get them back to working at full capacity.

 Get Your Finances in Order